-Which of these is correct as to the dollar figures and percentage increase from fiscal year 2017-2018?
+Which of these is correct as to the dollar figures and percentage increase from fiscal year 2018-2019?

-- (10) By the way, why does your one-page December 1, 2017 memorandum transmitting the operating funds budget identify: "The 2018-19 State Operating Funds budget request totals \$2.23 billion, a cash increase of \$44.4 million, or 2 percent, over available current-year funds", but your one-page December 1, 2017 memorandum transmitting the Judiciary's proposed budget of general state charges does not identify either dollar amounts or percentage increase for the transmitted general state charge budget. - (11) Why did the Judiciary furnish only a single Executive Summary for its two-part budget proposal?
-And why does this Executive Summary not only omit information about "general state charges", but about "reappropriations"? - (12) Why also does the Executive Summary omit any information about the judicial salary increase recommendations of the December 24, 2015 report of the Commission on Legislative, Judicial and Executive Compensation for fiscal year 2018-2019. - (13) Wouldn't you agree that the Executive Summary is the appropriate place for the Judiciary to have alerted the Governor, Legislature, and the public of the relevant statutory provision pertaining to the Commission on Legislative, Judicial and Executive Compensation's judicial salary increase recommendations for fiscal year 2018-2019 and that the relevant statutory provision reads: - "...Each recommendation...shall have the force of law, and shall supersede, where appropriate, inconsistent provisions of article 7-B of the judiciary law..., unless modified or abrogated by statute prior to April first of the year as to which such determination applies to judicial compensation..."
-(Chapter 60, Part E, of the Laws of 2015: §3, ¶7) - (14) Do you agree that the only reference to the Commission on Legislative, Judicial and Executive Compensation's judicial salary recommendations for fiscal year 2018-2019 is in the Judiciary's operating budget, whose narrative states: "Funding for judicial positions includes salary increases in compliance with the mandate of the Commission on Judicial and Legislative Salaries." (at pp. 5, 18, 21, 21, 25, 28, 32, 35, 44, 85, 89). - Why does the Judiciary's budget narrative not refer to the Commission on Legislative, Judicial and Executive Compensation by its correct name and what is the purported "mandate" that the Commission imposed on the Judiciary?
+- (10) By the way, why does your one-page December 1, 2018 memorandum transmitting the Judiciary's proposed budget of general state charges not identify either dollar amounts or percentage increase for the transmitted general state charge budget, whereas, by contrast, your one-page December 1, 2018 memorandum transmitting the operating funds budget identifies: "The 2019-20 State Operating Funds budget request totals \$2.28 billion, a cash increase of \$44.7 million, or 2 percent, over available current-year funds"? - (11) Why does the Judiciary furnish only a single Executive Summary for its two-part budget proposal?
+And why does this Executive Summary omit information about both "general state charges" and "reappropriations"? - (12) Also, why does the Executive Summary omit mention of the judicial salary increase recommendations of the December 24, 2015 report of the Commission on Legislative, Judicial and Executive Compensation for fiscal year 2019-2020. - (13) Wouldn't you agree that the Executive Summary is the appropriate place for the Judiciary to have alerted the Governor, Legislature, and the public of the relevant statutory provision pertaining to the Commission on Legislative, Judicial and Executive Compensation's judicial salary increase recommendations for fiscal year 2019-2020 which reads: - "...Each recommendation...shall have the force of law, and shall supersede, where appropriate, inconsistent provisions of article 7-B of the judiciary law..., unless modified or abrogated by statute prior to April first of the year as to which such determination applies to judicial compensation..."
+(Chapter 60, Part E. of the Laws of 2015: §3, ¶7)

+Do you agree that the only reference to the Commission on Legislative, Judicial and Executive Compensation's judicial salary recommendations for fiscal year 2019-2020 is in the narrative of the Judiciary's operating budget which, in ten separate places, states: "Funding for judicial positions includes salary increases in compliance with the mandate of the Commission on Judicial and Legislative Salaries."2

-- (16) By the way, you do know the difference between "salary" and "compensation", don't you?
-Can you explain that difference and how the December 24, 2015 report of the Commission on Legislative, Judicial and Executive Compensation addressed the compensation issue that its very name reflects and that the statute pursuant to which it purports to be rendered Chapter 60, Part E of the Laws of 2015 requires that it address as a condition precedent for any recommendation? - (17) What were the Commission on Legislative, Judicial and Executive Compensation's judicial salary increase recommendations for fiscal year 2018-2019?
-What do they translate to, in dollar amounts and percentage increase for the Judiciary's judicial salary appropriations and for each category of judge.
-And what does this translate to in additional general state charges for salary-based compensation benefits. - (18) Is there any line item in the Judiciary's proposed operating budget reflecting the dollar appropriations to fund the judicial salary increases and in the proposed budget of general state charges reflecting the increased dollar costs of salary-based, non-salary compensation benefits, such as pensions and social security?
+- (14) Why does the Judiciary's budget narrative not refer to the Commission on Legislative, Judicial and Executive Compensation by its correct name and what is the referred-to "mandate" that the Commission imposed on the Judiciary? - (15) You do know the difference between "salary" and "compensation", right?
+Can you explain that difference and how the December 24, 2015 report of the Commission on Legislative, Judicial and Executive Compensation addressed the compensation issue that its very name reflects and that the statute pursuant to which it purports to be rendered Chapter 60, Part E of the Laws of 2015 requires it address as a condition precedent for any recommendation? - (16) What were the Commission on Legislative, Judicial and Executive Compensation's judicial salary increase recommendations for fiscal year 2019-2020?
+What do they translate to, in dollar amounts and percentage increase for the Judiciary's judicial salary appropriations, cumulatively and for each category of judge.
+And what does this translate to in additional general state charges for salary-based compensation benefits. - (17) Is there any line item in the Judiciary's proposed operating budget for the dollar appropriations for the judicial salary increases and in the Judiciary's proposed budget of general state charges for the increased dollar costs of salary-based, non-salary compensation benefits, such as pensions and social security?
 Why not?
-Did the Judiciary not believe such line items important for the Legislature and Governor in exercising their "mandate" to "modif[y] or abrogate[]", pursuant to Chapter 60, Part E, of the Laws of 2015: §3, ¶7. - Unlike the Assembly Majority's "Yellow Book" (at pp. 155-156) which does not identify the judicial salary increases embedded in the Judiciary's budget, the Senate Minority's "Blue Book" (at p.
-45) identifies them, but not their cost.
-Only the Senate Majority's "White Book" identifies (at p.
-100) that the "compensation increases for Judges" are \$16.3 million.
-Since that figure does not appear anywhere in the Judiciary's budget, can you tell us where that figure came from?
-And just to clarify, is the \$16.3 million for "compensation increases" not just for the judicial salary increases, but the salary-based increased benefits resulting therefrom? - (20) Likewise, can you furnish figures as to how much, to date, the Commission on Legislative, Judicial and Executive Compensation's judicial salary increase recommendations in its December 24, 2015 report have cost New York taxpayers including as to increased salary-based benefits?
-How about figures for how much, to date, has been paid out as a result of the August 29, 2011 report of the predecessor Commission on Judicial Compensation?
-CJA has estimated the payout for both to be about \$300 million dollars.
-Does that sound about right?
-Can you supply more exact figures? - Also, where can the Governor, Legislature and public find the current salary levels of the Judiciary's judges and justices?
-Would you agree that those salary levels are about \$60,000 higher than what appears in Article 7-B of the Judiciary Law, which has not been amended, at any time, since April 1, 2012 the date the first phase of the Commission on Judicial Compensation's recommendations of its August 29, 2011 report took effect.
-And what has the Judiciary done, if anything, to alert the Legislature to amend Article 7-B so that no one is misled as to the heights to which judicial salaries have reached?
+Did the Judiciary not believe such line items important for the Legislature and Governor in exercising their "mandate" to "modif[y] or abrogate[]", pursuant to Chapter 60, Part E, of the Laws of 2015: §3, ¶7.3